On Corner Scattering for Operators of Divergence Form and Applications to Inverse Scattering: Introduction

-The absence of non-scattering wave numbers was first shown in \cite{BPS14} for inhomogeneities whose support contains a right corner. {It was further studied in \cite{PSV17} for convex conic corners, in \cite{ElH15} for 2D corners and 3D edges, in \cite{ElH18} for more general corners and edges, in \cite{LHY18} for weakly singular interfaces in 2D, and in \cite{Bla18} for the source problem.} Recently, in \cite{BLX19arXiv} and \cite{LiX17Corner} the corner scattering investigation is extended to electromagnetic inhomogeneous scattering problems.
-The fact that corners and edges always scatterer is employed to prove that the far field pattern corresponding to one single incident wave uniquely determines the support of a convex polygonal inhomogeneous media, see e.g. \cite{BlL16arXiv}, \cite{ElH18} and \cite{HSV16}.
+The absence of non-scattering wave numbers was first shown in \cite{BPS14} for inhomogeneities whose support contains a right corner. {It was further studied in \cite{PSV17} for convex conic corners, in \cite{ElH15} for 2D corners and 3D edges, in \cite{ElH18} for more general corners and edges, in \cite{LHY18} for weakly singular interfaces in 2D, in \cite{CDH18} for conductive boundary problem and in \cite{Bla18} for the source problem.} Further, in \cite{BlL18} authors proved a stability type of result which connects the local curvature with the scattering amplitude.
+Recently, in \cite{BLX19arXiv} and \cite{LiX17Corner} the corner scattering investigation is extended to electromagnetic inhomogeneous scattering problems.
+The fact that corners and edges always scatter is employed to prove that the far field pattern corresponding to one single incident wave uniquely determines the support of a convex polygonal inhomogeneous media, see e.g. \cite{BlL16arXiv}, \cite{ElH18} and \cite{HSV16}.
 Related studies \cite{BLLW17} and \cite{BlL17} discuss the properties of the transmission eigenfunctions and their possible extension in a neighborhood of a corner.
+We would also like to mention that there are several works on propagation of singularities for solutions of the wave equation in manifolds with conic and other types of singularities, using microlocal analysis related techniques (see, e.g, \cite{Leb97,MeW04,Vas08} and the references therein).
+However our choice of the approach here is determined by particularity of the question under investigation.
+More specifically, we are concerned with the existence of non-scattering frequencies, which is related to the behavior of eigenfunctions of the nonstandard transmission eigenvalue value problem.
+Hence, we do not simply analyze the scattering phenomena near a corner, but rather our problem becomes whether certain solutions of elliptic partial differential equations can be extended outside a corner \cite{Lew59}.
+Moreover, our analysis applies to $L^\infty$ coefficients and our results have applications in inverse scattering problems.

 In this paper we undertake a study of corner scattering for the scalar scattering problem corresponding to inhomogeneities with contrast in both the main operator and the lower term. {For notational simplicity, with an abuse of terminology though, we call ``conductivity" the coefficient in the main operator and ``potential" the coefficient in the lower term, throughout the paper.
 We prove that, any incident wave produces non-zero scattered field in the exterior of the inhomogeneity, providing the existence of a corner at the support of the potential with non-zero contrast where the conductivity contrast vanishes to the second order at the vertex.
 In addition we show that if the aperture of the corner is an irrational factor of $\pi$, we have the same nontrivial scattering result for all incident waves.
 Otherwise, if the conductivity has nontrivial contrast at the corner, or the conductivity contrast goes to zero slower than second order at the vertex, we need to exclude a certain class of incident fields from our results.
 For more detailed statements we refer the reader to Theorems \ref{thm:cornerscatt} and \ref{thm:cornerscattPot} in the paper.
 As an application of corner scattering we discuss an approximation property of transmission eigenfunctions by Herglotz wave functions in the presence of corners on the support of the inhomogeneity, providing more insight to this issue already discussed in \cite{BLLW17} and \cite{BlL17}.}